Tuesday, 7 November 2023

 Like having to stand completely naked in the middle of the dining hall as everybody looked at you.

-Having your beautiful hair shaved off and made to wake around with a sign saying I don't want to be a girl.
+Having your beautiful hair shaved off and being forced to walk around with a sign that says, "I don't want to be a girl."

 I was no longer angry and frustrated with the world.